Kaiser Sepsis Calculator

 Limitations of Bedside Scoring Tools

 No scoring system replaces clinical judgment.
 SIRS criteria have low specificity; a patient with a score of 4 could have viral illness, not bacterial sepsis.
-Elderly patients and immunocompromised individuals often present with atypical vital sign patterns — hypothermia instead of fever, a "normal" heart rate masked by beta-blockers.
+Elderly patients and immunocompromised individuals often present with atypical vital sign patterns: hypothermia instead of fever, or a "normal" heart rate masked by beta-blockers.
 In these populations, a low score may provide false reassurance.

 Always interpret calculator results alongside the full clinical picture: patient history, medication list, recent travel, imaging findings, and your own bedside assessment.
 The tool is an aid to structured thinking, not a replacement for it.
 If in doubt, consult your institution's Surviving Sepsis Campaign guidelines or your clinical pharmacist for antibiotic selection.